 As a landlord in California, you should always be aware of the rights and responsibilities of both you and your tenants.
 These laws can vary from state to state, so knowing the laws specific to California is crucial for you and your business.

-If you’ve ever wondered about California landlord-tenant laws, keep reading for a comprehensive overview of important landlord and tenant rights and responsibilities, as well as state and local laws.
+If you’ve ever wondered about California landlord-tenant laws, keep reading for a comprehensive overview of the state of California landlord-tenant rights and responsibilities, as well as local laws.

 California Tenant Rights and Responsibilities

-According to landlord-tenant laws in California, each tenant has their own sets of rights and responsibilities.
+According to California landlord-tenant laws, each tenant has their own set of rights and responsibilities.
 The following are the rights of a California tenant:

 Your California tenant has the responsibility to:

-- Pay rent for the duration of the lease agreement.
+• Pay rent for the duration of the rental agreement.

 California Landlord Rights and Responsibilities

-Just like a tenant, California landlords have a set of rules and responsibilities.
+Just like a tenant, under landlord-tenant law, California landlords have a set of rules and responsibilities.
 The rights of a landlord are:

-- Provide a habitable home to their tenant.
+• Provide a habitable home to their California tenant.

 An Overview of the Landlord-Tenant Laws in California